umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Creating-a-Heartcore-project/index.md

 In the Content section, you will with this setup be able to create a News Area content node, and then create your News Articles under that node.
 :::

-For our Headless project, we will want it to be possible to create blog posts under a blog area.
+For our Heartcore project, we will want it to be possible to create blog posts under a blog area.

 3. Name the Parent Document Type *Blog Area*.
 4. Name the Child Document Type *Blog Post*.